What is phrynoderma?

 What are the clinical features of phrynoderma?

-Phrynoderma is a form of asymptomatic or mildly symptomatic follicular hyperkeratosis in which follicular papules of various sizes develop on the skin with central keratotic plugs .
-New patches may be hypopigmented .
+Phrynoderma is a form of asymptomatic or mildly symptomatic follicular hyperkeratosis, where follicular papules of various sizes with central keratotic plugs that block the follicle openings develop on the skin .
+New patches may be hypopigmented [3,4].

-Patches initially arise on the extensor aspects of the elbows and knees.
-They can spread to involve the extremities, upper forearms and thighs.
+Patches initially arise on the back of the elbows and the front of the knees, and can spread to involve the extremities, upper forearms and thighs.

-Other symptoms of vitamin A deficiency may be present such as:
+Other symptoms of vitamin A deficiency can be present, such as:

 - Night blindness